eliasnsz/multi-tenant-food-app/readme.md

 - [x] Should be able to create an account (email, name, and password)
 - [x] Should be able to authenticate using email & password
-- [ ] Should be able to recover password using email
+- [x] Should be able to recover password

 ### Restaurants